 Scholarly Commons Citation

 Feldman, Heidi Li, "Pushing Drugs: Genomics and Genetics, the Pharmaceutical Industry, and the Law of Negligence" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 512.
+512.